 I use LinkedIn groups to for our clients.
-LinkedIn groups are highly targeted professional communities.
+LinkedIn groups are highly targeted in professional communities.
 Some are more active than others.
-One client that makes exotic, “ultrafast” lasers for manufacture saw LinkedIn become their second biggest source of traffic after Google; and largest source of leads through educational content offers.
-Yes there is a LinkedIn group for ultrafast lasers!
+One client that makes exotic, “ultrafast” lasers for manufacture saw LinkedIn become their second biggest source of traffic after Google; and the largest source of leads through educational content offers.
+Yes, there is a LinkedIn group for ultrafast lasers!
 The more specialized your product is, the easier is to find highly targeted groups.
 The trick is to participate in the group as a peer, not as a promoter.
 Don’t sell, help.
 Educate the audience about important developments in the industry.
 You will be rewarded.

 Chelsea Tresp MyBookBox